by Devin Lessne, MA, MS, CRC, CDMS, ABVE/F, PVE, IPEC and Claire Ziegler, MA, CRC, IPEC

 Vocational assessments are structured by topic, starting with the reason for the referral.
 All records to be considered in the matter are summarized in a report.
-A records summary is critical because it outlines the objective and subjective evidence in the case.
-This includes a review of the medical, psychological, and other records contained in the file.
+This records summary is critical because it outlines the objective and subjective evidence in the case, including a review of the medical, psychological, and other records contained in the file.
 Additionally, a thorough interview is conducted with the veteran regarding symptomology, limitations, educational history, and work history.

-This information is synthesized and residual functional capacity (RFC) of the veteran is identified.
-Residual functional capacity is the functional ability a person has after the effects of the disabling condition.
-Residual functional capacity may relate to physical and/or mental abilities which may result in restrictions on certain behaviors and/or exposure to specific environments.
-The RFC identified in the records are matched with the veteran’s past work as defined in the Dictionary of Occupational Titles (DOT) and the functional demands of that job.
+This information is synthesized, and the residual functional capacity (“RFC”) of the veteran is identified.
+RFC is the functional ability a person has after the effects of the disabling condition.
+RFC can relate to physical and/or mental abilities that result in restrictions on certain behaviors and/or exposure to specific environments.
+The RFC identified in the records are matched with the veteran’s past work as defined in the Dictionary of Occupational Titles and the functional demands of that job.
 If the functional limitations preclude past work, the VE will perform a transferable skills analysis.
-No more than the past 15 years of work are analyzed as it is no longer realistic to expect skills to continue after 15 years (Havraneck, J., 2007; Weed, R. O., & Field, T.F., 2001).
-For example, if a veteran had worked for the previous 15 years in unskilled, heavy demand jobs there would be no skills that would transfer to other work.
-If the veteran has no past skilled work or the RFC precludes skills from past work, the VE must consider other, unskilled jobs that both exist in the economy and that would fit within the RFC.
-In addition, the vocational expert will also provide analysis regarding the labor market and the actual availability of jobs in the current economy.
+No more than the past fifteen years of work are analyzed as it is no longer realistic to expect skills to continue after fifteen years.
+For example, if a veteran had worked for the previous fifteen years in unskilled, but physically demanding jobs, no skills would transfer to other work.
+If the veteran has no past skilled work, or the RFC precludes skills from past work, the VE must consider other, unskilled jobs that both exist in the economy and that would fit within the RFC.
+In addition, the vocational expert will also provide an analysis regarding the labor market and the actual availability of jobs in the current economy.
 As part of the conclusion, specific records must be cited to support the RFC and the date the RFC was established.
-If the RFC precludes any unskilled work in the economy, the conclusion would be that the veteran could not work.
-This analysis also allows the VE to make a determination as to when the veteran became unable to work.
+If the RFC precludes any unskilled work in the economy, the VE can conclude that the veteran could not work.
+This analysis also allows the VE to determine when the veteran became unable to work.

-Decision makers are often faced with challenges when evaluating TDIU case records without a vocational assessment.
-Information contained in a veteran’s records can be both confusing and contradictory.
-Identifying residual functional capacities is difficult because they may not be clearly stated in the records.
+Decision-makers are often faced with challenges when evaluating TDIU case records without a vocational assessment.
+Information contained in a veteran’s records can be confusing and contradictory.
+Identifying the RFCs can be difficult if the records are unclear.
 The veteran may have unsuccessful work attempts or a history of accommodated work in the past.
-TDIU decision makers may be unable to thoroughly unpack and analyze this information effectively.
-Additionally, decision makers may struggle to identify the date when the veteran became unable to work.
-A VE has the skills to identify residual functional capacities, past relevant work, and determine how the veteran’s service connected disabilities may or may not limit their ability to work and earn a substantially gainful income.
-If the veteran is unable to earn substantially gainful income as a result of his or her service connected disabilities, it would warrant a 100% TDIU rating from the VA.
-A vocational assessment from a qualified VE can be invaluable in supporting a veteran’s TDIU claim.
+It is often difficult for TDIU decision-makers to thoroughly unpack and effectively analyze this information.
+Additionally, decision-makers may struggle to identify the date the veteran became unable to work.
+A VE has the skills to identify RFCs and past relevant work and to determine how the veteran’s service-connected disabilities may limit their ability to work and earn a substantially gainful income.
+If the veteran cannot earn a substantially gainful income as a result of his or her service-connected disabilities, the veteran may qualify for a 100% TDIU rating from the VA.
+Thus, a vocational assessment from a qualified Vocational Expert can be invaluable in supporting a veteran’s TDIU claim.